 At Belle Meade Plantation you can tour, shop, wine, and dine!
-What started as a log cabin and 250 acres, grew into a beautiful Greek Revival mansion, one of the largest estates in Nashville, covering 5,400 acres, and became the epicenter of the thoroughbred horse industry.
+A beautiful Greek Revival mansion, one of the largest estates in Nashville, covering 5,400 acres, and became the epicenter of the thoroughbred horse industry.
 Visit the site where the bloodlines of Secretariat, Seabiscuit, and Funny Cide started.
 Hear this amazing story as guides in period attire lead you through the beautifully-restored mansion.
 Tours conclude in the Winery at Belle Meade Plantation where guests receive a free wine tasting.
 The museum store, winery, and restaurant are open daily.
-Approx length of tour: 1.5-2 hours - guided
+Approx length of tour: 2 hours - guided

 1700 Acklen Avenue

 Discover Belmont Mansion’s unique and engaging past.
 Join us daily for guided tours through ornate rooms furnished in Victorian opulence and brimming with American history.
 Built in 1853, this Italian villa-style mansion was once owned by the wealthy and powerful Adelicia Acklen, whose prismatic stories of strength, perseverance, and character during and after the Civil War justifiably make her Nashville’s own steel magnolia.
-Accompanying her incredible story as one of American history’s most notable leading ladies, the history of Belmont Mansion is equally intriguing, serving as headquarters for the Union army during the Civil War, a girl’s school during the Gilded Age, and the site of Adelicia’s numerous elaborate parties during the Victorian Era.
-Approx. length of tour: 1.25 hours - guided
+Belmont Mansion served as headquarters for the Union army during the Civil War.
+Approx. length of tour: 1 hour - guided

 1200 Forrest Park Drive